LAST UPDATED: 23 June 2023

 It is in times like these when going out of your way to help a partner in trouble can make the world of difference.
 So make the most of any opportunity you get to strengthen relationships and help people out.

-If your sponsor pulls their sponsorship because they're struggling during the crisis or need to re-prioritise resources, help them out.
+If your sponsor pulls their sponsorship because they're struggling during the crisis or need to re-prioritize resources, help them out.
 Spend some time to figure out how you can make them keep their sponsorship while deferring or restructuring your fee.
 If your sponsors matter to you, find a way to make it work for them.

 With vendors too try to be as helpful as you can when you're forced to cancel or postpone events.
 How you go about all that will have a lasting impact on your industry standing and reputation.